20 Best Things To Do In Mentone, Alabama

 Looking for a camping experience that combines scenic beauty with a patriotic spirit?
 1776 RV & Campground in Mentone offers just that.
 Designed as a tribute to the brave men and women who have served in the U.S. military, law enforcement, and fire services, this campground is both a peaceful retreat and a homage to modern-day heroes.

 The campground offers a variety of options, from full-hookup sites for RVs to more primitive tent camping spots, all nestled in the picturesque Alabama countryside.
-Whether you're a seasoned camper or new to the outdoor lifestyle, you'll find the modern amenities like clean restrooms, showers, and electrical hookups add a level of comfort to your stay.
+You'll find that modern amenities like clean restrooms, showers, and electrical hookups add a level of comfort to your stay.

 What sets 1776 RV & Campground apart is its strong sense of patriotism.
 American flags fly proudly throughout the site, and events are often held to honor first responders and veterans.
 The campground’s design and ethos make it more than just a place to rest—it’s a heartfelt tribute to those who serve.